mangal-interactions/mangal/ed_comments.md

 > As above, this issue has been fixed by our including the previously missing code box.
 The part of the original code box has been commented to make these steps very clear.
+How to make contact with the database is a unavoidable step to use the package, and so we think it is important that it appears in the main text.

 5. Also, the first function uses objects 'api' and 'DSET_ID' that are undefined, which means that the example is not usable for readers.
 Please make sure that examples in the code can be run out-of-the-box.

 > As above, this issue has been fixed by our including the previously missing code box.
 We additionalty removed the DSET_ID object, and just use the plain value in each of the code boxes.
+This last change renders all code boxes independent, so that users can run a single use-case if they are not interested in the others.

 6. Whereas the examples contain too little information on how to use the package, they contain a lot of unneccessary information such as how to plot